 Even worse awaited us on our return to the dorms.
 Jack's simulated seizure had suggested to his over-burdened psyche the possibility of a genuine one.
 The spectacle had driven Q mad; he'd placed a pillow over Jack's head and was sitting on it.
 Then Q. saw us walking into the room and went berserk.
 With the fierce instinct for murder pounding the veins of his temples, he sprang off Jack's corpse to catch Pauline with a lunge.
 It took him about 15 minutes of concentrated labor to "strangle the dirty queer" - time enough for me to run down the hall and activate the emergency alarm bell.
-Between a fate worse than death and death itself , one does not hesitate to choose the former in the immediate presence of the latter.
+Between a fate worse than death and death itself one does not hesitate to choose the former in the immediate presence of the latter.
 The alarm was wired to simultaneously alert the hospital and the local headquarters of the state police.
 They arrived in less than half an hour.
 By 7 AM the rebellion was crushed.

 The mortality was staggering: Jack suffocated.
 Paul strangled.
-All the attendants dead.
-Then Q. had roamed freely through the rooms, killing 5 of the inmates.
+All the attendants dead, Q. having gone to the bed of the remaining one to finish the job.
+Then he'd roamed freely through the rooms, killing 5 of the inmates.
 Q himself killed in the struggle.
 Because Bill was deemed the sanest among us, he was taken down to the police station and lodged in the County Jail.
 Only George and I remained alive, in anticipation of what unknown horrors awaiting us before the end of the day.